School Enrichment Programs

 - Practice peer to peer support skills

-*Programming is modified to meet the needs and demographics of the target audience.
+These developing programs are available to school systems, parks & recreation departments, and other community partners.
+Programming is modified to meet the needs and demographics of the target audience.

 WTN Girls C.A.N. – Fostering wellness through Confidence, Activity, & Nutrition

 Psychological research and literature point to a concerning downward trend of self-esteem in girls as they age to young adults.
 Data includes significantly higher levels of self-doubt as reported by girls versus boys.
 What’s more, educational studies highlight the value of providing optional single-gender learning environments as opportunities to reduce the stigma of failure or rejection and to facilitate safe risk-taking behavior within the female population.
 (1)

 WTN Girls C.A.N. offers a motivating and supportive space where girls can thrive.
 The curriculum emphasizes a growth mindset and the salient relationship between connectedness and wellbeing.
 Through guided lessons, girls learn and practice skills that empower them to self-advocate, take calculated risks and make informed choices.
 As a result, girls develop a foundation of confidence, self-esteem, and a sense of belonging.
 Through an inclusive design, this experience fosters healthy habits and resilience.